Skip to main content

 From my personal experience, small producers and family-owned groves in Abruzzo produce 10/20kg of olives per plant.
 This is a 10 or 20 times lower production, which definitely affects quality.

-13. How is the olive harvest in Abruzzo compared to the other parts of Italy?
+13. How Is the Olive Harvest in Abruzzo Compared to the Other Parts of Italy?

 In Abruzzo having 64% mountainous terrain means that picking olives here is not the easiest task, as the slopes make it harder for the collection.
 The harsh weather, like hailstones and snow, can break the plants and destroy the harvest.
 Tree shakers cannot be used as most of the olive trees are old, and not easily accessible.
-Because of these reasons, for most of the families in Abruzzo, but also of other parts of Italy, it is very hard to still make their own EVO oil.
+Because of these reasons, for most of the families in Abruzzo, but also in other parts of Italy, it is very hard to still make their own EVO oil.

 For many years, the production has decreased, due to the new illnesses of the plants.